-- Support with travel costs to and from college that are not covered by the 16+ Oyster Zip Card (for students who live 2.5 miles or more from college)
+- Support with travel costs to and from college that are not covered by the 16+ Oyster Zip Card or for students who need to travel via. rail as they live 1 hour or more from college via. bus route

 - Essential course equipment (e.g. hair/beauty kit, uniform, art materials)

 - Course-related books

 - Essential educational trips & visits

 - Authorised university visits (e.g. university interviews)

-- UCAS fees

 - College arranged work experience/placement related costs

 - Discretionary free college meals

-- 'Digital Essentials Support'
+- Digital essentials support

+- Childcare costs

-In exceptional circumstances and where it is assessed that the learner may need extra help to remain in education, further bursary funding can be allocated from the 16-19 Discretionary Bursary Fund.
-This will be at the discretion of the Head of Student Services.
+In exceptional circumstances and where it is assessed that the learner may need extra help to remain in education, further bursary funding can be allocated from the 16-19

-^{}Students aged 19 or over are not eligible for bursaries for vulnerable groups.
+\Students aged 19 or over are not eligible for bursaries for vulnerable groups regardless if they are a continuing learner who was 18 at the start of the course.